Civil-Service-Human-Resources/csl-service/README.md

 * A postman collection is available in [docs/csl-service.postman_collection.json](docs/csl-service.postman_collection.json) file for the following:

-  * Generating oAuth2.0 token using identity-service.
+  * Endpoints to generate the oAuth 2.0 token using identity-service.
-  * Actuator endpoints.
+  * Actuator endpoints secured with oAuth 2.0 token as well as basic authentication.
-  * Create module launch link endpoint.
+  * Endpoint for creating the module launch link secured with oAuth 2.0 token.
+  * Endpoint for processing the rustici rollup data secured with basic authentication.

 ### Azure Build Pipeline: